IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 ## Mean of Sample Means {#mean_sample_means}

-As the the number of sample means approach infinity the mean of the sampled means will have the same mean as the population.
+As the the number of sample means approach infinity the mean of the sampled means will have the same mean as the population regardless of the sample size and regardless of the population distribution.

 $$\text{mean of sample means} = \text{population mean}$$